 At the same time I was pursuing Kaleid-o-vision, I was making momentum on another concept called “Bearbook.”
 Bearbook was a member’s only microblog, like Facebook, that catered to “bears,” at the time a thriving subculture of the gay community.
 From 2008-2010, I raised $210,000 for two intellectual properties simultaneously and started developing Bearbook and Kaleid-o-vision.
 Bearbook was threatened by Facebook and required a name change, which we withstood without going under.
 Bearbook became Bruizr.
 The details and iconography of the site were superbly crafted with amazing detail.
 Things like having a rolling tagline, which changed according to the communication.
 You’ll have to look close if you want to see those sorts of details, but they were all there.
 It's all history now.
 It has been expensive to try and maintain them.
 Screen caps are about it, these days.

-In 2013 I officially closed Bruizr and threw in the towel.
+In 2013 I officially closed Bruizr.
 It still hurts to this day because I am aware of how badly the community needs it.
 Especially with Facebook agreeing to work with the Atlantic Council, who boasted recently that the American public should be propagandized “for our own good.”
-How many people do you know with a CV that veers off to slam the Atlantic Council?
-Are you even capable of understanding yourself?
+How many people do you know with a CV that veers off to criticize the Atlantic Council?
+How well do you understand yourself?
+Let alone others?
 I'm Rick.
 Rick is me.
-I am suing Justin Roiland and Dan Harmon for impersonating me.
+I'm suing Justin Roiland and Dan Harmon for impersonating me.

 Hiring manager these days don’t know what to make of me; the world is literally becoming like Idiocrasy.
 I can tell you one thing for sure, companies are NOT looking for Mensa-level intelligence in their employees, let alone their hiring managers.
 I know this, because I’d be working more often if they were.